Some open problems on multiple ergodic averages: Problems related to polynomial sequences

-\end{problem15*} When all transformations are equal and the polynomials are in general position, characteristic factors for the averages \eqref{E:Multies} turn out to be extremely simple \cite{FrK05a, FrK06}: \begin{theorem*} Suppose that the polynomials $p_1,\ldots, p_\ell\in \Z[t]$ are rationally independent.
-Then the rational Kronecker factor $\mathcal{K}_{rat}(T)$\footnote{Given a measure preserving system $(X,\X,\mu,T)$ we define $\mathcal{K}_{rat}(T)=\bigvee_{d\in \N} \mathcal{I}_{T^d}$.} is a characteristic factor for the averages \eqref{E:PolynomialMulties}. \end{theorem*} It is very likely that this result generalizes to the case of several commuting transformations: \begin{problem} Suppose that the polynomials $p_1,\ldots, p_\ell\in \Z[t]$ are rationally independent.
-Show that the factors $\mathcal{K}_{rat}(T_1),\ldots, \mathcal{K}_{rat}(T_\ell)$ are characteristic factors for the averages \eqref{E:Multies}. \end{problem} This was proved in \cite{CFH11} when $\ell=2$ and $p_1(n)=n$.
+When all transformations are equal and the polynomials are in general position, characteristic factors for the averages \eqref{E:Multies} turn out to be extremely simple; they are given by the {\em rational Kronecker factor} of the system which is defined as follows: Given a system $(X,\X,\mu,T)$ we let $\mathcal{K}_{rat}(T)=\bigvee_{d\in \N} \mathcal{I}_{T^d}$ where $\mathcal{I}(T^d):=\{f\in L^2(\mu)\colon T^df=f\}$.
+The next result is proved in \cite{FrK05a, FrK06}: \begin{theorem*} Suppose that the polynomials $p_1,\ldots, p_\ell\in \Z[t]$ are rationally independent (meaning, non-trivial linear combinations of them are non-constant).
+Then the rational Kronecker factor $\mathcal{K}_{rat}(T)$ is a characteristic factor for the averages \eqref{E:PolynomialMulties}. \end{theorem*} We believe that this result generalizes to the case of several commuting transformations: \begin{problem} Suppose that the polynomials $p_1,\ldots, p_\ell\in \Z[t]$ are rationally independent.
+Show that $\mathcal{K}_{rat}(T_1),\ldots, \mathcal{K}_{rat}(T_\ell)$ are characteristic factors for the averages \eqref{E:Multies}. \end{problem} This was proved in \cite{CFH11} when $\ell=2$ for families of the form $\{n,p(n)\}$ where $\text{deg}(p)\geq 2$.
 In the same article a somewhat weaker property was proved for all monomials with distinct degrees.
-We mention also a closely related multiple recurrence problem: \begin{problem} Suppose that the polynomials $p_1,\ldots,p_\ell\in \Z[t]$ are rationally independent and have zero constant term.
-Show that for every $A\in \X$ and every $\varepsilon>0$, there exists $n\in \N$ such that
+Using techniques from \cite{CFH11} and \cite{Pan15} it is very likely that the problem can be solved for all polynomial families with distinct degrees.